Claude Bloodgood: High rank possibly via manipulation

 Bloodgood organized chess games within Powhatan Correctional Center in Powhatan, Virginia, which were by necessity with fellow inmates.
 Many of these inmates were taught the game by Bloodgood, and thus began as unrated and inexperienced players.
 Bloodgood obtained USCF memberships for them.
 Some accused Bloodgood, with his intimate knowledge of the rating system, of rigging their ratings.
 The accusation was that he arranged for new prisoners to play rated games against other prisoners, who would deliberately lose, thus giving the new inmate an inflated USCF rating.
 Bloodgood, it is further alleged, then played rated games against the new highly rated prisoner, and each time he won, gained a few more rating points.
 This continued for several years, and by 1997 his rating rose to 2759, making the 59-year-old Bloodgood the second highest rated player in the nation, behind only Gata Kamsky.

 This is all a matter of considerable controversy even today.
 Bloodgood himself vehemently denied these accusations, and said that he played chess in the only competitions available to him, prison tournaments, and won almost every game because he was the strongest player in the prison system.
 As his rating rose, he wrote to the USCF to warn them that its system was prone to "closed pool" rating inflation.
 But nothing was done until Bloodgood's rating skyrocketed.
 By virtue of his high rating, Bloodgood would have qualified for entry into the U.S. Chess Championship, a prestigious invitation-only event intended for the best 16 players in the country.
 This caused an investigation by the USCF, which debated extensively what to do about the situation.
-In the end, Bloodgood wasn't invited to the event (which he could not have attended anyway), and the USCF changed its rating system rules to attempt to prevent "closed pool" ratings inflation from prison memberships.
+In the end, Bloodgood was not invited to the event (which he could not have attended anyway), and the USCF changed its rating system rules to attempt to prevent "closed pool" ratings inflation from prison memberships.

-Late prison career
+Later life in prison

 Late in life, Bloodgood made a variety of claims that seemed designed to obtain a release from prison.
 For example, he claimed to have been born in 1924 and asked for a furlough based on old age.
 He claimed to have been born in Germany or Mexico and asked to be extradited to those countries or to be involved in prisoner exchange.
 He also claimed to have been a Nazi spy during World War II.
 He often gave interviews, trying to convince the interviewer that he was completely innocent of his crimes and a victim of mistaken identity.
 Bloodgood died in Powhatan Correctional Center of lung cancer on August 4, 2001.